kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.115   Senior parachute rigger certificate: Experience, knowledge, and skill requirements.

-Except as provided in §65.117, an applicant for a senior parachute rigger certificate must—
+Except as provided in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.117   Military riggers or former military riggers: Special certification rule.|§65.117]], an applicant for a senior parachute rigger certificate must—

 \(a\) Present evidence satisfactory to the Administrator that he has packed at least 20 parachutes of each type for which he seeks a rating, in accordance with the manufacturer's instructions and under the supervision of a certificated parachute rigger holding a rating for that type or a person holding an appropriate military rating;